bcandraas/Data-Analyst-Portfolio/README.md

 ## Project 8 - Impact Estimation Analysis

-## Project 9 - Sales Analysis

-This dataset represent the data of XYZ, Ltd company.
-Data analyst can make use of the data to understand the company's profitability condition and provides accurate decision for the growth of company.

-## Project 10 - Trend and User Behavior Analysis
+## Project 9 - Trend and User Behavior Analysis

 This dataset represents vending machine data from various locations in Central New Jersey.
 The locations include a library, a mall, office location and a manufacturing locations.
 Data analyst can make use of the data to understand trends, user behavior and overall preferences by consumers at different locations.